CarolDoudouCao/Archaeo_Bodyform_China/README.md

 If you use this code, data structure, or methodology, please cite:

-Cao, D. (2025). _Adaptation at High Altitudes: A Comparative Analysis of Body Size and Proportions in Ancient Tibetan and Lowland Chinese Populations_.
-PhD Thesis, University of Cambridge.
-Chapter 7: Tracking Spatial and Temporal Variation in Body Size and Proportions across Ancient Chinese Groups.
+Cao, D. (2025).
+Adaptation at high altitudes: A comparative analysis of body size and proportions in ancient Tibetan and lowland Chinese populations (Unpublished doctoral dissertation).
+University of Cambridge.

 ## 📫 Contact